Bring your family to the UK while you study using a Student visa

 Switching to Dependant visa in the UK

-It is now possible to 'switch' to a dependant visa from other types of immigration permission within the UK.
-This means, for example, that it is now possible to apply as a PBS dependant after having been in the UK with Student visa (formally Tier 4) leave, without having to leave the UK to apply for entry clearance.
-However, those here on a PBS (Dependant visas) cannot switch in to Student visa (formally Tier 4) within the UK.
-They must travel outside the UK to make an application for Student visa (formally Tier 4)
+It is possible to switch to a dependant visa from other types of immigration permission within the UK.
+This means, for example, you can apply as a dependant after having been in the UK with Student visa (formally Tier 4) leave, without having to leave the UK to apply for entry clearance.
+Those here on valid Dependant visas can now apply to switch to a student visa if they are accepted on a course of study with no more than 28 days between the visa expiry date and course start date.

 International Advice Service